aouazad/Ouazad_Kahn_2022/Readme.md

 This produces tables.tex, which can be compiled with pdflatex.

+The second and third folders analyze the data of LaCour Pavlov Wachter and find evidence of failed joins, and arbitrary data deletion and padding.
+The folders download data automatically from the RFS Dataverse.

 > 02_evidence_of_data_errors_in_LPW_2024

 This downloads the RFS Dataverse of August 2023 for LaCour Pavlov Wachter (2024) and shows that: